michi-onl/widgets/README.md

 - Displays star ratings with a visual star icon.
 - Includes clickable links to open items in the IMDB app.

+### 3. Currently Reading Widget

+**Description**:
+Presents data of a book, which is defined by the ISBN number specified in the widget’s settings.

+**Features**:

+- Shows cover and metadata of the provided ISBN-10 number.

+**Configuration**:

+- Update the Parameter of the widget following steps 6. to 8. in the Installation below to update the widget with your ISBN-10 number.

 ---

 ## Requirements